There are numerous reasons why soil will become wet in your garden, add wetland plants to accent and clean those areas.

 To start with soil will become wet when there is a considerably high water table.
 Additionally, soil can also become wet when it happens to be compacted.
-In the event that the ground water is in a distance considered to be near the surface, soil will also become wet.
-Planting will become hard and not all crops will thrive in such conditions.
-In this regard there are numerous considerations when dealing with soil that is considered to be wet
+If the groundwater is at a distance considered to be near the surface, the soil will also become wet.
+Planting will grow hard, and not all crops will thrive in such conditions.
+In this regard, there are numerous considerations when dealing with soil that is considered to be wet

 Improving your soil can be a good idea.
 Measures such as; drainage and mulching will help you to address this problem.
 Note that, different soils will tend to react differently in wet conditions.
 Clay will dry up in summer and appear to be baked.
 The same soil becomes very wet in winter.
-Sand does not retain much water while loam has relatively moderate reaction.
+Sand does not retain much water while loam has a relatively moderate reaction.

 Examining your soil

-There are a lot of gardeners out there that do not know the type of their soil in the context of water table.
+There are a lot of gardeners out there that do not know the type of their soil in the context of the water table.
 Identifying the level of your water table is important with regards to having a successful garden.
-Having a clear knowledge on the level of the water table will help you to decide on what plants to plant, thus avoiding the ones that are not able to thrive in wet conditions.
+Having a clear knowledge of the level of the water table will help you to decide on what plants to plant, thus avoiding the ones that are not able to thrive in wet conditions.
 Gardening will become a lot easier and even fun when the knowledge in question is at hand.

 Information relating to the soil’s structure and texture can easily be gathered using the pit.
 Specifically observing the sides of the pit will give you clear information regarding the two factors.
 You should also examine the sides of the pit to determine the root penetration level.
 If you happen to find a relatively hard layer, especially at the sides, understand that digging is needed.
-Digging in this case will help to improve the drainage, since you re loosening the soil.
+Digging, in this case, will help to improve the drainage, since you re loosening the soil.
 There are also cases where dark topsoil is usually resting on an impervious rock.
 During these instances, digging will not help much.
-A suitable way of addressing this case would be raising beds.
+A suitable way of addressing this case would be raised beds.

 Ideal plants for planting

 It is worth noting that clay can also have properties exhibiting the same characteristics with soils that are considered to be wet.
 In this case, there are also a group of plants that will do well with these conditions.
-Specifically, crops for soils that are considered to be wet includes; cornus Alba, weigeia and c. stolonifera.
-On the other hand perennials that are able to thrive in these conditions include Hosta, Astilbe, Actea and zantedeschia.
+Specifically, crops for soils that are considered to be wet includes; Cornus Alba, weigela, and c.
+Stolonifera.
+On the other hand, perennials that can thrive in these conditions include Hosta, Astilbe, Actea, and Zantedeschia.